 Contributed by Louise Dupuy. https://istrikhedonia.com/

-The Grand Mer Okinawa is a luxury resort nestled within Okinawa City, and only a short drive from Rycom Mall, Kitanakagusuku village, and the Okinawa Prefectural Park.
-But I’m not here to instill the virtues of the hotel itself, rather, I’m here to tell you about their Dress Diner, and why you should consider it for your next meal out.
+Having dinner at the Grand Mer’s restaurant, Okinawa; a luxury resort nestled within Okinawa City, and only a short drive from Rycom Mall, Kitanakagusuku village, and the Okinawa Prefectural Park was great on several levels and I have compiled my experience so you can consider it for your next meal or special occasion.

 The Dress Diner is a buffet style restaurant serving breakfast, lunch, tea time, and dinner, sitting conveniently on the first floor of the Grand Mer.
 It’s next to the gift shop.
 Whilst parking (surprisingly) is a bit of a pain (it’s limited, you may need to park off site and down a little alley), the food selection available more than makes up for it.

 The food isn’t bad.
 It’s warm, full of flavor, and readily available, meaning you don’t have to stand around waiting for more food to come out.
 I particularly enjoyed the roast beef (not too overdone), and the stroganoff (hearty and flavorsome).
 There’s also a dessert bar, which is arguably the best part of any meal.
-I of course tried a little bit of everything (my job is so hard sometimes) just so I could give you, dedicated readers, a fair appraisal.
-So it’s all good… Well it is, but if you pressed me to choose, I’d go with the matcha cake (not for everyone, but I do love me some green tea), strawberry cake (light and fluffy, and topped with fresh strawberries), and the banana mousse (in case you didn’t think heaven came in mousse form).
+I of course tried a little bit of everything (my job is so hard sometimes) just so I could give you, the readers, a fair appraisal.
+So it’s all good… Well it is, but if you pressed me to take a pick, then I’ll go with the matcha cake (not for everyone, but I do love me some green tea.
+Also, strawberry cake (light and fluffy with fresh strawberries toppings) and the banana mousse (in case you didn’t think heaven came in mousse form).

-In conclusion, it’s worth a look at least once.
-It’s a nice spot for a romantic meal, or would work well for a business meeting or a dining out date for groups of friends.
-It’s also wheelchair and stroller accessible, a great choice for fam
+In conclusion, it’s worth taking a look at if just once and having dinner.
+It’s a nice spot for a romantic meal, a business meeting or a dining out date for groups of friends.
+It’s also wheelchair and stroller accessible, a great choice for families.